Are preservative-free eye drops better for you?

 You might think that preservative-free eye drops are precisely what they sound like – eye drops that are free from preservatives – but things aren’t always quite that simple.
 When people talk about preservative-free eye drops, they may be talking about one of two types of products.
 These are:

-• Gentle preservative eye drops – these drops contain preservatives which break down upon contact with your eye.
+• Gently preserved eye drops – these drops contain preservatives which break down upon contact with your eye.
 This helps to limit adverse effects while extending the shelf life of the products.

 • True preservative-free eye drops – this type of eye drops contain no preservatives.

-The alternative to preservative-free and gentle preservative eye drops are products that contain preservatives that last even after the drops are applied to your eyes.
+The alternative to preservative-free and gently preserved eye drops are products that contain preservatives that last even after the drops are applied to your eyes.
 As the preservatives remain intact, there is a greater risk of irritation.

 Why use preservative-free eye drops?